Decodo/decodo-langchain-ts/README.md

 ## Examples

-See the `exmaples/` to see tools in action.
+See the `examples/` directory to see tools in action.

 ## Configuration